abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Splitting arrays**

-!!!
-Info ""
 Splitting is the opposite of stacking.
 For example, let's use the `vsplit` function to split a matrix vertically.

 First let's create a 6x4 matrix:

 ```py
 r = np.arange(24).reshape(6,4)